ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

 researchers and engineers.

 > A good MLOps tool should provide [our researchers' and engineers'] needs,
-> answer their wants, and quell their frustrations.
+> address their wants, and quell their frustrations.

 We will continue our analysis, this time diving deep  into the MLOps landscape, while examining the tools and frameworks present in each area.